philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 ---
-title: EGraphs as Ground Completion and EGRAPHS 2024 notes
+title: EGraphs as Ground Completion Talk and EGRAPHS 2024 notes
 date: 2024-07-01
 ---